 The exhibition at the LPPG brings together images created by students on the Photography foundation course and public submissions made through the Sandergram website.
 All of the featured images can now be seen on the Sandergram site and the public are invited to chose their final ‘best in show’ photograph.
 The winner will receive a cash prize with the award made at the beginning of April.
 322 public submissions were received and the standard of the final selection is very high.

 John E. Wright were invited to support the project because of our long standing involvement with the LPPG.
 We provided the printing services for the original Leicester College selection and for the final public submission set working with the staff at New Walk and at Leicester College.
-The work was produced both at our head office in Nottingham and at our newly expanded office on Marble Street in Leicester.

 We welcome inquires from individuals and organisations who are working towards creative solutions, public and private exhibitions and educational projects.
 Our local staff have a wide variety of skills and a genuine enthusiasm for visual arts projects.